Cambodia Index

 used to run tours and was an annual visitor I used to put up detailed reports,

-don't even know if there were any.
+but in 2013 I received just one report from an independent traveller.
 If, like me, you've known and loved the island for well over

 30 years, probably you will have no ambition to expend a lot of money and energy